Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 <img src="assets/css/images/classSchedule.jpg">

 ### Gallery
-* This pagea provide the user with supporing images to give them a better idea of what CrossFit is
+* This page provide the user with supporing images to give them a better idea of what CrossFit is
 * People of different ages, fittness and abilities, hopefully to inspire a new members

 <img src="assets/css/images/gallery1st.jpg">